Integrability from categorification and the 2-Kac-Moody Algebra: 2-graded integrability

 We first generalize the standard Kirillov-Kostant Poisson structure to the Lie 2-algebra context.
-This shall serve as the appropriate setting for constructing a canonical 2-Lax pair on the dual space $\g^*[1]$ of a given Lie 2-bialgebra $(\g;dR^\wedge)$.
+This shall serve as the appropriate setting for constructing a canonical 2-Lax pair on the delooping space $B(\g^*[1])$ of the dual complex of a given Lie 2-bialgebra $(\g;R^\wedge)$.